 Within the room, there were three assembly lines where pallets of sheet steel were loaded into press auto feeders, multi-color printers, bake ovens, stamp-out presses and bulk box unloading areas.
 The largest production line was 45 feet wide and 78 feet long.
 This meant that PortaFab had to create a 3,510 square foot room that also had 22 to 28 foot ceilings and everything in the room had to be completely contained.

 Because of the size of the space, constructing a traditional built wall would be extremely labor intensive and inconvenient to ongoing operations.
 Modular systems on the other hand could be brought in and constructed much more quickly.
 Plus as the company adjusted the operation in the future, modular systems could be re-purposed.
-As a result, Crown decided to utilize modular systems to create the demising walls.
+As a result, our client decided to utilize modular systems to create the demising walls.

 PortaFab supplied its local dealer with the materials needed to properly complete this project.
 The dealer recommended the SteelSpan floor-to-roof wall system, which measured between 22' and 28' tall.
 The main roof's HVAC and burnoff system were able to contain the toxic solvents so that additional ventilation systems were not needed.

 PortaFab designed the room with several specialized features: